hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 The `tfrun` import provides access to data associated with a [Terraform run][run-glossary].

-This import currently consist of a `root` namespace, as well as namespaces for the `organization`, `workspace` and `cost-estimate`.
+This import currently consists of run attributes, as well as namespaces for the `organization`, `workspace` and `cost-estimate`.
 Each namespace provides static data regarding the Terraform Cloud application that can then be consumed by Sentinel during a policy evaluation.

 ```